DSDP Phase: Glomar Challenger

 The scientific results from DSDP Legs 1-96 were published in the Initial Reports of the Deep Sea Drilling Project.
 These reports describe the core materials and scientific data obtained at sea and in shore-based laboratories postcruise.
 These volumes were originally prepared for NSF, National Ocean Sediment Coring Program, under Contract C-482, by the University of California, Scripps Institution of Oceanography.
 The printed books were scanned by the Texas A&M University Digital Library and prepared for electronic presentation by the Ocean Drilling Program Science Operator, Texas A&M University College of Geosciences, with funding from NSF in 2007.

-DSDP data are available online from the National Geophysical Data Center (NGDC) and the IODP-USIO online database.
+DSDP data in ASCII format are available online from the National Geophysical Data Center (NGDC).
+Limited data are available from the IODP Janus database.

 Although itself a remarkable engineering feat, the Glomar Challenger was the site of many advances in deep ocean drilling.
 One problem solved was the replacement of worn drill bits.
 A length of pipe suspended from the ship down to the bottom of the sea might have been as long as 20,483 ft (6243 m) (as was done on Leg 23 Site 222).
 The maximum depth penetrated through the ocean bottom could have been as great as 4,262 ft (1299 m) (as at Site 222).
 To replace the bit, the drill string must be raised, a new bit attached, and the string remade down to the bottom.
 However, the crew must thread this string back into the same drill hole.
 The technique for this formidable task was accomplished on June 14, 1970, in the Atlantic Ocean in 10,000 ft (3048 m) of water off the coast of New York.
 This re-entry was accomplished with the use of sonar scanning equipment and a re-entry cone that had a diameter of 16 ft (4.88 m) and height of 14 ft (4.27 m).